mvanthoor/rustic-book/src/evaluation/material.md

 reduced to just getting the white and black values from the board and then subtracting them.

-This exact same technique will also be used to implement the Piece-Square tables incrementally, which will be the next chapter.
+This exact same technique will also be used to implement the PSQT's incrementally, which will be the next chapter.
 It is exactly the same, only there are 6 arrays instead of 2 (one for each piece type instead of each side), and 64 integers per array instead of 6 (one for each square instead of for each piece type).

-Now that we know how we can keep the material count, we can move on to the next part of the evaluation: Piece-Square Tables.
-These will add a little bit of positional knowledge to the chess engine on top of the material count, so it will have an idea of what to do with a piece.
+On to the PSQT's, which are one of the most important terms of most chess engines, because they function as the basis of the positional knowledge.